keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 - If you want your application to support session management, set the `session` option to true.
 Loading sessions incurs a small overhead, so if your application doesn't need sessions you can turn this off.
 - Keystone has built-in views for signing in and out.
 To enable them, set the `auth` option to true.
 You can also implement custom signin and signout screens in your applications' views.
 - Sessions are persisted using an encrypted cookie storing the user's ID.
 Make sure you set the `cookie secret` option to a long, random string.
 - The user model must have a `canAccessKeystone` property (which can be a virtual method or a stored boolean) that says whether a user can access Keystone's Admin UI or not. \*Note\* If you choose to use a virtual method setting the value in mongodb directly will not authenticate correctly.
 A virtual method is useful when the criteria for access is more complex.
-See [Mongoose virtuals](mongoosejs.com/docs/guide.html#virtuals).
+See [Mongoose virtuals](http://mongoosejs.com/docs/4.x/docs/guide.html#virtuals).

 ### More on Data Models

-For more information on how to set up your application's models, and the full documentation for lists and fields, see the [database guide](/database/).
+For more information on how to set up your application's models, and the full documentation for lists and fields, see the [database guide](/documentation/database/).

 ## Routes & Views

-Usually, the easiest and clearest way to configure the logic for different routes (or views) in your application is to set up all the bindings single file, then put any common logic (or middleware) in another file.
+Usually, the easiest and clearest way to configure the logic for different routes (or views) in your application is to set up all the bindings in a single file, then put any common logic (or middleware) in another file.

 Then, the controller for each route you bind goes in its own file, organised similarly to the template that renders the view.

-Keystone's [importer](/methods/importer) and Express's middleware support makes this easy to set up.
+Keystone's [importer](/api/methods/importer) and Express's middleware support makes this easy to set up.

 ### Routes and Middleware